Peter Hoffmann

 The database has four tables:

 You can now use DB Browser for SQLite to inspect the data.
-The Appendix J: SQL Searches of the Himalayan database documentation gives some ideas of interesting queries on the data (in FoxPro SQL language).
-In a follow up blog post I'm goring to describe the database schema and field contents a little bit more into detail and also show some nice insights into historic Himalaya expeditions.
+Appendix J: SQL Searches of the Himalayan Database documentation provides ideas for interesting queries on the data (in the FoxPro SQL dialect).
+In a follow-up blog post I am going to describe the database schema and field contents in more detail and also show some insights into historic Himalayan expeditions.